HakashiKatake/nextjs-go-template/README.md

 - **MongoDB**: Document database for storing application data
 - **User Sync**: Automatic synchronization of user data between Clerk and your database

+# Hosting Info

+Currently the frontend is hosted on vercel: https://nextjs-go-template-virid.vercel.app/ Currently the backend is hosted on render: https://nextjs-go-template.onrender.com

 ## Project Structure

 ```